 As you can see, the storage space taken up by Documents and Data has reduced considerably, going down from 95.7 MB to just 49 KB on the reinstalled App.

 Similarly, you can go through other Apps listed on “iPhone Storage” screen and Clear App Cache (Documents and Data) generated by other Apps on your iPhone.

-Bonus Tip: Restart iPhone or iPad
+3. Restart iPhone or iPad to Clear Memory

-4. After 60 seconds, restart your iPhone by pressing down the Power Button.
+Wait for your iPhone to completely Power OFF > After 60 seconds, restart iPhone by pressing the Power Button.